 BUSN 1410 Spreadsheet Concepts and Applications 4

 CISM 2201 Foundations of Computer Applications 3

 MATH 1011 Business Math 3

 -or-

 MATH 1012 Foundations of Mathematics 3

+Occupational Electives s (3 credits)

 Microsoft Office Applications Professional Certificate (MF41)

 The Microsoft Office Applications Professional certificate program provides students with the knowledge and skills to perform word processing, spreadsheet, database, and presentation applications in an office environment.
 It is designed to provide hands-on instruction for developing foundation skills for office assistant careers as well as to prepare students for Microsoft Certified Application Specialist (MCAS) certification.